parisGPB/Neural-Style-Transfer/Results/RESULTS.md

 ### Tuning Content weight and Style weight:

-The relation between those parameters affects directly in the priority of the algorithm to keep the information of style image or        content image. if content weigh is bigger tan style weigh, the generated image will be more similar to content image and vice versa.
+The relation between those parameters affects directly in the priority of the algorithm to keep the information of style image or        content image.
+If content weigh is bigger than style weigh, the generated image will be more similar to content image and vice versa.

 The relation of these parameters produce variations.
-Change the parameters but keeping the proportion, doesn’t produce any change.
+Changing the parameters but keeping the proportion doesn’t produce any important modification.

     (Figure 0)  Content weight =0.25 and  Style weight = 1
     (Figure 1)  Content weight =1 and  Style weight = 0.25

 When we invert the parameters of content weight and style weight, is easy to see some changes in the image.
-In the original configuration, the leaves (top left) and grille(top right) have a different texture than in the Figure 1, where the original texture is more recognizable.
+In the original configuration, the leaves (top left) and grille (top right) have a different texture than in the Figure 1, where the original texture is more recognizable.
 Texture of grass and the fur are similar in both images.

-Colours are different.
-In Figure 0, is easy to see the influence of the color of Style image, some parts, originally the darkest surfaces, are colored  in blue.
-In Figure 1, the original colors are mostly keeped.
+Despite that, colours are quite different.
+In Figure 0 is easy to see the influence of the color of Style image, some parts, originally the darkest surfaces, are colored  in blue.
+In Figure 1, the original colors remain intact if we compare it with the previous one.

     (Figure 2) Content weigh =100 and Style weight =1